Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cleaning 4.2 Quick wipe-downs; focus on high-touch wear areas
+Cleaning 4.2 Quick wipe-downs; watch high-touch areas

 Durability 4.7 Felt solid under load; support stayed consistent